Dagdim/LAMP/README.md

-# LAMP Script for python2
+# LAMP Script for python2 and python3